Equivariant $A$-theory: Equivariant -theory of Waldhausen -categories

-For $G$-categories $\sA$ and $\sB$, we define $\Cat(\sA,\sB)$ to be the category of all functors and natural transformations, with $G$ acting by conjugation.
-Therefore the fixed point category $\Cat(\sA, \sB)^G$ is the category of equivariant functors and equivariant natural transformations. \begin{df} Define $\tG$ to be the $G$-groupoid with objects the elements of $G$ and a unique morphism between any two objects.
-Up to $G$-isomorphism, this is the translation category of $G$, and its classifying space is the space $EG$.
-Define the {\bf homotopy $G$-fixed points} $\sC^{hG}$ of a $G$-category $\sC$ as $\Cat(\tG, \sC)^G$. \end{df}
+Therefore the fixed point category $\Cat(\sA, \sB)^G$ is the category of equivariant functors and equivariant natural transformations.

+\begin{df} Define $\tG$ to be the $G$-groupoid with objects the elements of $G$ and a unique morphism between any two objects.
+The action of $G$ on the object set $G$ of $\tG$ is by left translation, and this extends in a unique way to an action on the morphisms.
+Up to $G$-isomorphism, $\tG$ is the translation category of $G$, and its classifying space is the space $EG$. \end{df}